+In addition, we also add Recognition Alignment to previously proposed methods~\citep{liao2020mask,liu2021abcnetv2}.
+The results, as displayed in Table~\ref{tab:samplepoint_previous}, indicate that Recognition Alignment has the potential to enhance the performance of existing methods.

-\textbf{Recognition Alignment (RA)}.
-In Table~\ref{Ablation}, we conduct experiments to investigate the influence of the Recognition Alignment.
-The proposed Recognition Alignment enhances the text spotting performance by dynamically aligning the recognition features with the text characters.
-This results in significant improvements in the end-to-end text spotting results on both Total-Text and ICDAR2015 datasets.
+\textbf{Refinement Stages}.
+We also conduct experiments to evaluate the impact of various refinement stages.
+The results are presented in Table~\ref{ablation_num_stage}.
+Specifically, we observe that increasing the number of refinement stages from two to three led to a significant enhancement in end-to-end text spotting performance for both the TotalText and ICDAR2015 datasets.